gpozzi/capstone-google-analytics/README.md

 # Analysis

 ## Mario Maven's email
+For this challenge, you’ll be playing the role of a new Data Analyst for the New York City Taxi & Limousine Commission.
+It's your first week on the job, and you just received the following email from the Lead Dispatcher:

 > Welcome to the team!

 > We’ve been collecting trip data for ~4 years now, but without a proper analyst we haven’t been able to put it to good use.
 That's where you come in!